CERN Reports Editorial Board

-All requests for publication of documents as CERN Reports (also known as Yellow Reports) should first go to Nick Ellis, chairman of the CERN Reports Editorial Board (CREB), who will consult with the committee members before reaching a decision "in principle" on the acceptance of the Report.
+All requests for publication of documents as CERN Reports (also known as Yellow Reports) should first go to Carlos Lourenço, chairman of the CERN Reports Editorial Board (CREB), who will consult with the committee members before reaching a decision "in principle" on the acceptance of the Report.

-A copy of the request should be sent to Valeria Brancolini, Publisher for the CERN Yellow Reports.
+A copy of the request should be sent to Jens Vigen.
 Final approval will follow when the document is completed, prior to allocation of the Report number.

-After your document has been accepted in principle by the CREB, you should contact the e-publishing service, who will help you prepare your report for printing and online publication.
+After your document has been accepted in principle by the CREB, you should contact the publishing service, who will help you prepare your report and online publication.
 As of 2019 reports are not any longer generally printed—assitance with printing is available, but the related cost shall be carried by the requestor.

 You can find guidelines on how to prepare your text (including templates and style files) here.

-The e-publishing service will be responsible for the smooth running of the procedure, and Valeria Brancolini can always be contacted in case of problems concerning deadlines, presentation, etc.
+The e-publishing service will be responsible for the smooth running of the procedure, and Jens Vigen can always be contacted in case of problems concerning deadlines, presentation, etc.

 Please note that no commitment to publish a CERN Report can be made without the prior agreement of the CREB.
 In particular, organizers of conferences, workshops or other events should not undertake to publish the proceedings as a CERN Report without prior agreement of the CREB.